React & Blazor framework + Fluent UI components for Dataverse

 How is this different from Power Pages?

-Power Portals Pro is a Blazor + Fluent UI framework and component set for building a custom portal that integrates with Dataverse.
+Power Portals Pro is a React + Blazor framework and component set, built on Fluent UI, for building a custom portal that integrates with Dataverse.
 It uses ASP.NET Core Identity (users as Contacts, using familiar Contact fields) and does not require Power Pages to be enabled—so you avoid Power Pages licensing costs.

 Ready to build Dataverse portals with less plumbing?